MartaRende/StratusDetection/report.md

         - Nyon: **0.45**
         - Dôle: **0.48**

-As we can see there are improvements in rmse but not in relative error so we can conclude that it shows no signs of strong improvement
+As we can see there are improvements in rmse but not in relative error so we can conclude that it shows no signs of strong improvement.
+In model 4 I increased the number of neurons in the mlp even more but gave no significant changes
 #### Model Performance Metrics model_5

 The best results were obtained from model 14, I decided to keep the same model structure to try and make a startus prediction for the next hour